ghacks Technology News

 New Google Cyber Attack Details Emerge

 Back In January Google revealed information about a cyber attack that had been carried out against the company.
-The information released at that time were scarce but the impact was huge as it made Google rethink its Chinese market strategy when it became clear that China was behind the attacks.
+The information released at that time was scarce but the impact was huge as it made Google rethink its Chinese market strategy when it became clear that China was behind the attacks.

 No information was provided how the attack was carried out.
 Google back then believed that the intention of the attackers was to access Gmail accounts of Chinese human rights activists.